flexera-public/cmdb/README.md

   3. The `CMDB::Interface` object provides a programmatic API for querying CMDBs.
 Its `#to_env` method transforms the whole configuration into an environment-friendly hash if you prefer to seed the environment yourself, without using the shim.

-# Data Model

-CMDB models all data sources as trees whose nodes are named, and whose leaf nodes can contain a piece of data: strings, numbers, booleans, or arrays.

-Maps are disallowed on order to prevent ambiguity; a map always represents a subtree of the k/v store, never a value.
-Mixed-type arrays are disallowed because they can cause problems with strongly-typed languages.
-Nil is disallowed as a value because writing nil means "delete the key."

-Paths within a tree -- and therefore CMDB keys -- are identified using a dot notation similar to Java properties; for instance, `production.http.listen_port` might be an Integer-valued key that tells your microservice which HTTP port to listen on in the production environment; `production.database.host` might be the database host, and so forth.
-The names of keys are determined by the tree structure of your k/v store, and when you set a key through CMDB, its position in the tree is derived from its key name.

-## Source Prefixes

-CMDB sources have a `prefix`, meaning that _all_ keys contained in that source begin with the same prefix.
-No two sources may share a prefix, ensuring that sources don't "hide" each others' data.
-The prefix of a source is usually automatically determined by the final component of its URL, e.g. the filename in the case of `file://` sources and the final path component in the case of `consul://` or other network sources.

-## Inheritance

-The uniqueness constraint on prefixes means that all sources' keys are disjoint; there is no such thing as "inheritance" in the CMDB data model.

-When keys are exported to the environment, the prefix is stripped from the key name; however, CMDB _still_ prevents overlap in this case.

-Inheritance may be supported in future as an optional behavior, but is omitted for the time being because in practice, it causes more problems than it solves.

-## Ambiguous Key Names

-Consider a file that defines the following variables:

-    # confusing.yml
-    this:
-      is:
-        ambiguous
-      was:
-        very: ambiguous
-        extremely: confusing

-At first glance, ths file defines two CMDB keys:
-  - `confusing.this.is` (a string)
-  - `confusing.this.was` (a map)

-However, an equally valid interpretation would be:
-  - `confusing.this.is`
-  - `confusing.this.was.very`
-  - `confusing.this.was.extremely`

-Because CMDB keys cannot contain maps, the first interpretation is wrong.
-The second interpretation is valid according to the data model, but results in a situation where the type of the keys could change if the structure of the YML file changes.

-For this reason, any YAML file that defines an "ambiguous" key name will cause an error at initialization time.
-To avoid ambiguous key names, think of your YAML file as a tree and remember that _leaf nodes must define data_ and _internal nodes must define structure_.

 # Getting Started